CapMousse/include.js/README.markdown

 Include.js
 ==========
-A tiny but heavy on-demand async javascript loader
+A tiny but heavy on-demand async javascript loader (0.4k gziped)

 How to
 ------